Towards Bridging the FL Performance-Explainability Trade-Off: A Trustworthy 6G RAN Slicing Use-Case: Conclusion

 \section{Conclusion}

 In this paper, we have presented a novel explanation-guided \emph{in-hoc} federated learning approach to achieve a transparent zero-touch service management of 6G network slices while bridging the trade-off between performance and explainability.
 We have considered the XAI-based confidence metric in a closed loop way to solve the underlying joint optimization task using a proxy-Lagrangian two-player game strategy.
 In particular, we have used both integrated-gradient and perturbation-based XAI schemes to generate the attributions consumed by our \emph{in-hoc} FL, which present almost the same superior performance compared to an unconstrained \emph{post-hoc} FL baseline.
 We have also provided a post-hoc analysis of the impact of networks parameters on the slice-level resource allocation, which points out that CQI is the key influencing feature.
 Finally, computational complexity (up to the convergence round) has been assessed which demonstrates that our \emph{in-hoc} FL has less complexity than the \emph{post-hoc} while presenting a clearly superior confidence.
+In the future, we aim to enhance model explainability through symbolic reasoning, which employs explicit rules and logic to make the decision-making process more understandable and trustworthy.
+Besides, we plan to contribute to benchmarking and standards, conduct real-world testing in 6G networks, explore user-centric and energy-efficient solutions, and ensure interoperability with existing technologies.
+These initiatives will improve the effectiveness and practicality of our approach in the dynamic 6G network landscape.